Catalan crisis: Independence declaration looms

-Barcelona (CNN)Spain's constitutional crisis deepened Wednesday after the nation's king lashed out at Catalan's secessionist leaders in a TV address and the region's President vowed to declare independence within days.
+Barcelona, Spain (CNN)Spain's constitutional crisis deepened Wednesday after the nation's king lashed out at Catalan's secessionist leaders in a TV address and the region's President vowed to declare independence within days.

 The King said Catalan's leaders had acted "outside the law", and demanded they respect the country's constitution.
 There were reports that the region's President Carles Puigdemont would address Catalans from Barcelona later on Wednesday.